-62.66.
-If the Panel receives a complaint that is also submitted to the independent accountability mechanism(s) of other international financial institutions, relating to a co-financed project, the Panel will make its best efforts to coordinate with the accountability mechanism(s) of co-financier(s) to process the complaints in the most efficient and effective way possible cooperate with the other accountability mechanism(s) as relevant.
+66. If the Panel receives a complaint that is also submitted to the independent accountability mechanism(s) of other international financial institutions relating to a co-financed project, the Panel will make its best efforts to coordinate with the accountability mechanism(s) of co-financier(s) to process the complaints in the most efficient and effective way possible.
 At all times, the cooperation must remain within the requirements and constraints of the mechanisms' respective mandates, rules and procedures including requirements of confidentiality and disclosure of information.
-Building on past practice, and sharing of experience across the Independent Accountability Mechanisms Network, 11 the elements of such cooperation will be set forth in a Memorandum of Understanding agreed between the Panel and the other mechanism(s).
+Building on past practice, and sharing of experience across the Independent Accountability Mechanisms Network, 10 the elements of such cooperation will be set forth in a Memorandum of Understanding agreed between the Panel and the other mechanism(s).